 The company will be responsible for all expenses that stem from the work injury.
 This can include mileage according to the guidelines of your state.
 Often there is a minimum distance before you receive personal vehicle mileage reimbursement, such as 15 miles round trip.

 Lost time has two thresholds for receiving your paycheck.
-In my state, you start getting paid after your 8th missed day, at a rate of 66.6% of your average weekly wage.
+In Tennessee for example, you start getting paid after your 8th missed day, at a rate of 66.6% of your average weekly wage.
 After 14 days, they have to back pay you for the first week too.

 Your boss can't make you spend vacation days for a work injury.
 If they ask you to do this, chances are they are trying to keep the injury off the record as lost time.
 If you are able, get any of these requests in email form so you have a record.
 They will help you if you end up having to hire a lawyer.

 Future Pain or Medical Issues